apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/index.en.rst

 .. include:: ../../../../common.defs

-.. _developer-plugins-examples-blacklist:
+.. _developer-plugins-examples-blocklist:

-Blacklist Plugin
+Blocklist Plugin
 ****************

-The sample blacklisting plugin included in the Traffic Server SDK is ``blacklist_1.c``.
-This plugin checks every incoming HTTP client request against a list of blacklisted web sites.
-If the client requests a blacklisted site, then the plugin returns an ``Access forbidden`` message to the client.
+The sample blocklisting plugin included in the Traffic Server SDK is ``blocklist_1.c``.
+This plugin checks every incoming HTTP client request against a list of blocklisted web sites.
+If the client requests a blocklisted site, then the plugin returns an ``Access forbidden`` message to the client.

-The flow of HTTP processing with the blacklist plugin is illustrated in the figure titled :ref:`BlackListPlugin`.
+The flow of HTTP processing with the blocklist plugin is illustrated in the figure titled :ref:`BlockListPlugin`.
 This example also contains a simple configuration management interface.
-It can read a list of blacklisted sites from a file (``blacklist.txt``) that can be updated by a Traffic Server administrator.
+It can read a list of blocklisted sites from a file (``blocklist.txt``) that can be updated by a Traffic Server administrator.
 When the configuration file is updated, Traffic Server sends an event to the plugin that wakes it up to do some work.